Things to Do

 Something very special that we have here in Bath is The Chocolate Church Performing Arts Center whose diverse year-’round program offers the traveler a wonderful evening of entertainment, and is easily within walking distance from the inn.
 This Gothic Revival Church was built in the mid 1800′s by part of Bath’s Congregational Parish.
 Today it is painted a deep chocolate brown.
 Our area is also fortunate to have the Maine State Music Theatre which presents a full summer of musical productions at its home stage on the Bowdoin College campus in Brunswick.

-New to our area is the Coastal Maine Botanical Gardens, on Barters Island Road in Boothbay.
+One of the places I love to send people is the Coastal Maine Botanical Gardens, on Barters Island Road in Boothbay.
 You are invited to visit and watch their gardens grow.
 Even in winter, there are sights to see and trails to walk or snowshoe.
-The gardens are full of interesting textures, shapes, and colors.
-And starting in late spring of 2007, you will be able to spend the day wandering the gardens, having a lovely lunch, wandering some more!
+The gardens are full of interesting textures, shapes, and colors and there is a great cafe open spring – fall; you can spend the day wandering the gardens, having a lovely lunch, and wandering some more!

 High on the list of activity favorites for travelers visiting Maine are exploring lighthouses and whalewatching.
 I highly recommend that you take a lighthouse water tour on the Kennebec River with one of the many local guides, or with the Maine Maritime Museum.
 Whalewatching is a popular summer and fall adventure that can be booked out of Boothbay Harbor.